 description

-I am the co-editor with Asif Siddiqi of the series, "Historical Perspectives on Technology, Society, and Culture" published jointly by SHOT (the Society for the History of Technology) and John
+I am the co-editor with Asif Siddiqi of the series, "Technology in Motion," published jointly by SHOT (the Society for the History of Technology) and John Hopkins University Press.

 The best way to contact me is by email: